ChainSafe/zbuild/README.md

 ## Introduction

 `zbuild` is a command-line build tool designed to simplify and enhance the build process for Zig projects.
-It leverages a JSON-based configuration file (`zbuild.json`) to define project builds declaratively, generating a corresponding `build.zig` and `build.zig.zon` file that integrates seamlessly with Zig’s native build system.
+It leverages a ZON-based configuration file (`zbuild.zon`) to define project builds declaratively, generating a corresponding `build.zig` and `build.zig.zon` file that integrates seamlessly with Zig’s native build system.
 This approach reduces the complexity of writing and maintaining Zig build scripts manually, offering a structured alternative for managing dependencies, modules, executables, libraries, tests, and more.

 Note: `zbuild` is under active development.
 Some features are incomplete or subject to change.
 Check the `docs/TODO.md` file for planned enhancements.

 ## Features

-- **JSON-based Configuration**: Define your build in a `zbuild.json` file instead of writing Zig code directly.
+- **ZON-based Configuration**: Define your build in a `zbuild.zon` file instead of writing Zig code directly.
 - **Automatic build.zig Generation**: Create a `build.zig` and `build.zig.zon` file from your configuration.
 - **Comprehensive Build Support**: Manage dependencies, modules, executables, libraries, objects, tests, formatting, and run commands.
 - **Command-Line Interface**: Execute common build tasks like compiling executables, running tests, and formatting code.
-- **IDE Support**: Includes a JSON schema (`extension/schema.json`) for validating `zbuild.json` in editors like VSCode.

 ## Installation